villano-lab/galactic-spin-W1/.github/pull_request_template.md

 ## Template
-The following template is not required, but if you do not use it, please be sure to include all answers to all of the questions in some other way.
+The following template is not required, but if you do not use it, please include the following information in some other way.

 **Does your pull request resolve or partially resolve an issue?**
-Yes / No.

-**If Yes, which issue?**

-**Does your pull request implement code improvements?**
-Yes / No.
+- [ ] Yes; it fully resolves #(issue number).
+- [ ] Yes; it partially resolves #(issue number).
+- [ ] No, it does not resolve an issue fully or partially.

-**Does your pull request implement any breaking changes?**
+**This pull request implements:**
-Yes / No.

-**If breaking changes are implemented, please describe:**
+- [ ] Code improvements
+- [ ] Breaking changes (please describe any breaking changes below)

 **Testing:**
 This pull request: